skip to content

 Professor Geoff Parks

-Dr Geoff Parks is a Reader in Nuclear Engineering and a Fellow, Director of Studies and Senior Tutor at Jesus College.
-Dr Parks heads the Computational Design Group in the Cambridge Engineering Design Centre, which researches into the application of advanced optimisation methods to difficult real-world problems in a wide variety of application areas including aerodynamic, nuclear and structural engineering, in the development and application of multiobjective optimisation methods, and in the effective exploitation and integration of optimisation methods within the Engineering Design process.
+Professor Geoff Parks received both his BA in Engineering and his PhD in Nuclear Engineering from the University of Cambridge.
+He is a Professor in Nuclear Engineering and a Fellow at Jesus College.
+Professor Parks heads the Computational Design Group in the Cambridge Engineering Design Centre, which researches into the application of advanced optimization, simulation, modelling and analysis methods to difficult real-world problems in a wide variety of application areas.

 Mo Tu We Th Fr Sa Su